Children's Program

 Emily Katebini

-Children’s and Community Engagement Program Coordinator
+Children’s and Community Engagement Program Manager

 Emily Katebini is the Children’s and Community Engagement Program Coordinator of the Anderson Ranch.
 Emily earned an MA in Intellectual Disabilities and Autism in Elementary Education from Teachers College, Columbia University.
 With a distinguished career as a New York City educator, she earned the 2022 New York Literacy Outreach Award for her significant contributions to improving literacy outcomes across the city.
-Prior to joining the Anderson Ranch, Katbini served as the Director of Special Education and Giftedness at a K-12 school.
+Prior to joining the Anderson Ranch, Katebini served as the Director of Special Education and Giftedness at a K-12 school.

 Learn More